AlexanderFraltsov/nodejs2024Q1-service/README.md

 npm run docker:up
 ```

-After starting the app on port (4000 as default) you can open
+After application running on port (4000 as default) you can open
 in your browser OpenAPI documentation by typing http://localhost:4000/api/.

 Database logs are written in db-logs:/var/log/postgresql volume
 Database data is written to db-data:/var/lib/postrgesql/data volume

 ### Stop and remove containers and networks